donbright/rust-lang-cheat-sheet/README.md

 iterators are implemented as 'traits' which means you can create your own for your own types

-the itertools library has special features:
+the itertools library has special features, some of which get adopted into std over time:

 ```rust
     use itertools::Itertools;